Table of contents:

 Sotetsu Fresa Inn Tokyo Kanda

-With "normal" hotels, you can already expect a lot.
-A private bathroom should be included at least with the price.
-The location should also be relatively central.
-After all, you are not paying more money for nothing!
+In “standard” hotels, you can expect quite a bit.
+A private bathroom should at least be included in the price.
+The location should also be relatively central — after all, you’re paying more for a reason!

-Since you are paying a bit more, you can also expect a bit more.
-Think about what your priorities are and choose your hotel accordingly.
+Since you’re paying a bit more, you can also expect a bit more.
+Think about what’s important to you and choose your hotel according to your priorities.

-If you want a good view, you should definitely look for hotels that are in relatively tall buildings.
-But also check whether you only have a good view from one side!
+If you want a good view, you should definitely look for hotels in relatively tall buildings.
+But also pay attention to whether the good view is only possible from a certain side!

-You can also consider the food.
-If you prefer to dine at the hotel, you should choose one whose restaurant is well-rated.
-This also contributes to the higher price.
+Food can also be an important factor.
+If you like to eat at the hotel, choose a hotel with a well-rated restaurant.
+This also contributes to a higher price.

 Shinagawa Prince Hotel